hramos/ReactNativeClass/README.md

   - Your JavaScript code will be executed in a dedicated JavaScript thread, which will communicate with the main UI thread via a bridge.
   This is a two-way street, meaning that events from the native side (such as touches and gestures) are also sent back to the JS thread.

-  - You can still write native code, if needed.
+  - You can still write native code if needed.

 > You can learn more about React Native at http://facebook.github.io/react-native/

 # Prerequisites

 This class assumes some basic knowledge of modern JavaScript.
-React Native supports most ES6 language features, but for simplicity we will try to stick to ES5 whenever possible.
+React Native supports most ES6 language features, but for simplicity, we will try to stick to ES5 whenever possible.

   - [Node v6](./InstallingNode.md) is required.

   - You should also install the Expo app on your device.
 This will make it easier for you to preview your app.
 You can download the Expo app here: https://expo.io

   - Finally, join our WiFi network, "FBOpenSource".
-The password is "opensource".
+The password is "open source".

 # Building an app using React Native